Mononoke the Movie: The Ashes of Rage: Production

 In July 2024, Hiroshi Kamiya, the voice of the Medicine Seller, teased that he was recording his lines for the sequel to Mononoke the Movie: Phantom in the Rain.
 Later that month, it was announced that the Mononoke film project will consist of a trilogy, with the second film titled Mononoke the Movie: The Ashes of Rage.
 In December 2024, it was announced that Chō and Kenyu Horiuchi have been cast as new characters, while Haruka Tomatsu, Yoko Hikasa and Yuki Kaji are reprising their roles from the first film.
 The Ashes of Rage features returning key staff members from Phantom in the Rain, while Kiyotaka Suzuki is directing the film under Kenji Nakamura's chief direction, and Crew-Cell co-producing the film with EOTA.
 In February 2025, additional cast members were announced.
 Aina the End provided the theme song, titled "Flower Unrivaled" (花無双, Hana Musō).

 Release

 The film was released in theaters in Japan on March 14, 2025.
 It was also screened at Anima Festival in Brussels on March 6, 2025.
 In June 2025, Netflix acquired the international distribution rights for the film, and streamed it on August 14, 2025.

 Reception

 Box office

 The Ashes of Rage made its debut in 6th place in the Japanese box office, one place higher than its predecessor, Phantom in the Rain.

 Critical reception

 Richard Eisenbeis of Anime News Network gave the film an A− rating, and stated "Buoyed by its supernatural twist, mystery, and visuals unlike any other anime out there, it is a fantastic follow-up to The Phantom in the Rain—even if it never quite reaches the lofty heights of that film".
+Aimee Hart of Polygon, in contrast, opined that Ashes of Rage was superior to Phantom in the Rain, calling it "one of the most haunting pieces of media" she watched in 2025.

+Accolades

+At the 10th Crunchyroll Anime Awards in 2026, Mononoke the Movie: The Ashes of Rage was nominated for Film of the Year.
+The film was also nominated in the Daruma for Best Feature Film at the Japan Expo Awards in the same year.

 Sequel

-A third film is set to release in Japan in Q2 2026.
+A third film, titled Mononoke the Movie: The Curse of the Serpent was released in Japan in May 2026.